 4 shot outside LA party held after Justin Bieber’s concert

-LOS ANGELES (AP) - Police say four people were shot and wounded after a fight broke out outside a Los Angeles restaurant hosting a party that followed a Justin Bieber concert.
+LOS ANGELES (AP) — Four people were shot and wounded early Saturday after a fight broke out outside a Los Angeles restaurant hosting a party that followed a Justin Bieber concert, police said.

-LAPD Officer Lizeth Lomeli says the gunfire erupted outside The Nice Guy restaurant, striking and injuring four men.
+The gunfire erupted outside The Nice Guy restaurant, striking and injuring four men ages 60, 19, 20 and 22, LAPD Officer Lizeth Lomeli said.
+Their names were not released.

-Three of the victims were taken to the hospital in stable condition.
+Two of the victims were taken to the hospital and were listed in stable condition.
+A third person left the scene but was later transported by the Los Angeles Fire Department to the hospital, also in stable condition, she said.

-The party followed Bieber’s concert at the Pacific Design Center in West Hollywood as part of a Super Bowl-week party dubbed “Homecoming Weekend.”
+The party followed Bieber’s private concert at the Pacific Design Center in West Hollywood, California as part of a Super Bowl-week party dubbed “Homecoming Weekend.”
+The guests at the star-studded event included Jeff Bezos, his girlfriend TV host Lauren Sánchez, “Hamilton” actor Anthony Ramos and NFL Hall-of-Famer Tony Gonzalez.

+The Hollywood Reporter reports that Bieber and his wife Hailey Baldwin, Drake, Khloe Kardashian and Tobey Maguire were also among the celebrities seen entering the afterparty.

 Copyright 2022 The Associated Press.
 All rights reserved.